Home Spotlight How To Negotiate Your Salary After a Job Offer

 [Your Full Name]

-While we’re here, here’s a reminder: have everything in writing—from your negotiating salary email to subsequent counteroffers and final confirmation.
+While we’re here, here’s a reminder: Have everything in writing — from your negotiating salary email to subsequent counteroffers and final confirmation.
+If you’re having the discussion in an in-person interview, kindly ask them to send you an email with the updated terms.

 This practice ensures clarity and avoids potential misunderstandings as you navigate the negotiation process.